 Whaling attacks are when a C-level executive is targeted with the same social engineering tricks but may even be sent from inside the organisation.
 There are many cloud cybersecurity services for email, data, and websites that provide organisations with the ability to stop compromises before they reach the user.

 Social Engineering is the technique used to trick users into giving away sensitive information.
 Occurring via any platform, deviants are very creative and utilise social media to attack their victims.
 Financial customers and internal users must remain vigilant of suspicious messages, friend requests, emails, or attempts to collect user info from unknown third-parties.
+Appropriate measures should be implemented to curb cyber security risks in finance.

 Infinity Group, are a leading Cyber Security Company in London with clients in Finance, Retail, Care and Professional Services.
 Our IT Consultants provide a wide range of Cyber Security Consultancy ranging from CIS Controls, GDPR Audits, IT Security Strategy, Business IT Solutions, Disaster Recovery and Backup solutions and the Cyber Essentials Certification.